Trying to get pregnant? Make sure you know the bottom line on baby-making—what you don't understand can affect your bub-to-be's health.

 You've heard the buzz about the rising number of food allergies in kids: The incidence increased by 50% between 1997 and 2011, according to the Centers for Disease Control and Prevention.

-While there's no hard conclusion why allergies are on the rise, a new study comparing the diets of babies with food allergies to babies without allergies confirms a few ways to reduce your child's risk.
+While there's no hard conclusion why allergies are on the rise, a new study comparing the diets of babies with food allergies to those of babies without allergies confirms a few ways to reduce your child's risk.

 Related: Step-by-step photos on how to breastfeed Corky Harvey, R.N., M.S. is a lactation consultant and co-owner of The Pump Station.